cplase/nice-challenge-write-ups/NICEChallenge/02PreventativeProtection_ThwartingTheImminentThreat/README.md

 - https://www.hypr.com/eternalblue/

-Microsoft had related security patches to address this vulnerability, however updates failed to execute on the domain controller; the security patch could not be applied.
+Microsoft had released security patches to address this vulnerability, however the updates failed to execute on the domain controller; the security patch could not be applied.

 ![Failed updates](../images/failed_updates_challenge02.png)

-As a workaround to defend against exploitation, the following commands were ran in an admin-elevated PowerShell terminal to:
+As a workaround to defend against the impending exploitation, the following commands were ran in an admin-elevated PowerShell terminal to:

 1. Disable SMBv1 server services.
 2. Disable SMBv1 client services.